 Collarbone, scapula and upper arm bone (humerus) meet at a point.
 I think this is also important and helpful.

 We can talk about major muscle groups which are pectoral, abdominal, lateral and epaxial muscles.

 Below chest, there are abdominal muscles –abs-, three of them at a side, in total six on both sides and one big below them in the shape of ‘V’.

 Serratus muscles on the sides over rib cage, four of them from front to the back on the sides, and oblique muscles joins them in a shape of interlock, like a zip.

 While drawing a figure from 2/3 side or let’s say with an angle, you can draw pectorals overlapping, but while drawing from front you are going to see they are not connected; there is that part between them called ‘sternum‘ or breastbone.

-Before next week’s topic, I suggest you to draw skeleton and muscles of torso, I will mention their names -so better try to learn the nmes as well, then sketch them all from your memory; this is the best way to see whether you learnt it or there are missing parts in your knowledge.
+Before next week’s topic, I suggest you draw skeleton and muscles of the torso, I will mention their names -so better try to learn the names as well, then sketch them all from your memory; this is the best way to see whether you learned it or there are missing parts in your knowledge.